barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-12. Build a Docker image for the VNC container.
-The container runs from the VM startup script when you create student instances.
-It receives the VM's internal IP for aliases so students can 'silently' SSH from VNC container to base VM and RL nodes as if they were on their own machines.
+12. Build the VNC Docker image.
+The container starts later in a VM startup script.

 ```bash
 cat << EOF > vnc_docker/Dockerfile